Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Introduction

-The second critical problem is having quantitative metrics for evaluating whether an evolution of preferences is actually unwanted: a computable metric not only simplifies evaluation, but also enables recommenders to actively optimize against unwanted shifts.
+The second critical problem is having quantitative metrics for evaluating whether an evolution of preferences is actually unwanted: a computable metric not only simplifies evaluation, but could also enable recommenders to be optimized against unwanted shifts.
 The issue arises from the fact that \textit{standard engagement metrics are preference-change-agnostic}: they do not directly assign value to preference shifts (or shifts in any other aspect of the user's state, for that matter).
 Even if a system were to completely overwrite a user’s preferences, as long as the user is engaged, the system would be ``performing well''.
-We thus introduce some preliminary metrics which assign value to preference changes -- based on how the users' preferences would have changed in the absence of the recommender -- in an attempt to isolate the recommender's influence over the user's shifts. \MicahComment{clarity}
+We thus introduce some preliminary metrics which assign value to preference changes -- based on how the users' preferences would have changed in the absence of the recommender -- in an attempt to isolate the recommender's influence over the user's shifts.

-For such metrics, instead of defining desirable or undesirable shifts directly, we provide a framework for conservatively defining ``safe shifts'': we non-exhaustively list certain shifts that we trust not to be particularly problematic, and measure the extent to which a policy deviates from them.
-If the shifts induced by the policy at hand differ significantly from the safe ones, that should warrant more investigation.
+For such metrics, instead of defining desirable or undesirable shifts directly, we provide a framework for conservatively defining ``safe shifts'': we non-exhaustively list certain shifts that we trust not to be particularly problematic, and measure the extent to which other shifts deviate from them.
+If the shifts induced by a policy differ significantly from the safe ones, they should be flagged as warranting more investigation.
 A candidate for safe shifts that we introduce is how user preferences would shift if they were interacting with a random recommender -- which we call ``natural preference shifts''.
 One can think of this as an approximation to not having a recommender system at all. \Figref{fig:example} (left) shows this natural preference evolution for our running example, and how user preferences stay somewhat diffuse but drift towards the opposite mode that the RL and myopic policies push them to.
 Note that while our metrics can effectively penalize undersired shifts, it comes at a cost: natural shifts, and in fact any lists of safe shifts that we define, are unlikely to be exhaustive, which means the approach will conservatively penalize policies that might in reality be safe.

 To demonstrate both the estimation of preference shifts and their evaluation, we set up a testing environment in which we emulate ground truth user behavior by drawing from a model of preference shift from prior work \citep{bernheim2021theory}.
 We first show that our learned preference shift estimation model -- trained using historical user interaction data -- can correctly anticipate user preference shifts almost as well as knowing the true preference dynamics.
 Additionally, we show qualitatively that in this environment, RL and even myopic recommenders lead to potentially undesired shifts.
 Further, we find that our evaluation metric can correctly flag which policies will produce undesired shifts, and evaluates the RL policy from \Figref{fig:example} as 35\% worse than the myopic one, which is in turn 40\% worse than our policy which is penalized for manipulating user's preferences.
 Our results also suggest that evaluating our metric using the trained estimation model correlates to using ground truth preference dynamics, and that optimizing for safe shifts does lead to higher scoring (more safe) policies.